CommandFusion/DemoUserInterfaces/README.markdown

 ### [Animated Icon](DemoUserInterfaces/tree/master/Animated%20Icon)
 This example shows how you can use multiple frames of an animation within a single image object to create animations.
 The animation in the example is of a light turning on and off.
 The animation frames are provided by [Custom Code Crafters](http://www.customcodecrafters.com/section/17/1/graphics)
+Updated to now also include a simple loading spinner using a single image and rotating the image object via JavaScript CF.setProperties.

 ### [Animated Lists](DemoUserInterfaces/tree/master/Animated%20Lists)
 This example shows how each item in a list can be animated using the CF.setProperties JavaScript method.